jlehtoma/2018-04-04-UH-workflowshop/README.md

 of managing your digital research assets.
 Questions addressed include:

 + What is data management planning and why should I care?
-+ How should I organize my code and data A) on my own computer, B) in "the cloud"
++ How should I organize my code and data?
 + What should I consider when wrangling data to safeguard my own and my colleagues' emotional well-being?
++ What are the basic principles of version control?

 The workshop will present a highly opinionated view on various approaches, services and tools.
 In other words, it will not be a comprehensive